Gible02/hardened-dmz-game-server/README.md

 # Hardened DMZ Game Server

-**Defense network architecture on enterprise Cisco hardware — three-legged routed DMZ, stateful firewall enforcement, single port PAT.**
+**Defense network architecture on enterprise Cisco hardware three legged routed DMZ, stateful firewall enforcement, single port PAT.**

-An internet-facing game server isolated from a trusted LAN by a Cisco ASA 5515-X, built on real enterprise hardware and validated end to end from an external cellular connection.
+An internet facing game server isolated from a trusted LAN by a Cisco ASA 5515-X, built on real enterprise hardware and validated end to end from an external cellular connection.
 Documented from cable trace to control validation, including the failures.

 ![Network topology](diagrams/logical-zones.png)
 <!-- FILL: export the topology diagram here.
 This is the image a recruiter sees first. -->